 What you need to know is that the green camouflage layer turns a dazzling shade of red in autumn, as the Virginia Creeper prepares to shed its leaves.

 Is there any time of year when this tame Kensington street looks anything less than spectacular?
 Its wisteria-draped facades draw photographers in throughout the spring, and then calls them back in the autumn when deep-red tendrils grace the photogenic stone arches.
 Expect to see this place all over Instagram.

 If it's leaves you're after, London's huge botanical garden is the obvious place to head.
 The arboretum alone is home to 14,000 trees from all over the world, which should keep your leaf-crunching dreams alive for a while.

-Take to the Treetop Walkway (or, if visiting at certain times, the stunning Great Pagoda) to see the colourful autumn leaves from above, then return to solid ground and cross the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.
+Usually the Treetop Walkway and the stunning Great Pagoda) offer stunning views of colourful autumn leaves from above, but unfortunately they remain closed for now.
+Back on solid ground there's plenty to see though — cross the lake via the Sackler Crossing to see the towering balls of colour reflected in the waters.

 For a satisfyingly symmetrical shot for the 'Gram, head to the Pagoda Vista near the Victoria Gate, and look towards the Pagoda itself to see it framed in reds and oranges, a carpet of fallen leaves covering the ground too.